deadbok/server-hud/README.md

-# server-hud
+# Server HUD

 Status display running on an old LG netbook.
 Shows the status of the firewall and the web server.

 ![Screenshot](docs/images/screenshot.png)